Chocolate Peanut Butter Balls

 These partially dipped peanut butter balls resemble the nuts from the buckeye tree, indigenous to the Midwest.

 With the holidays approaching, homemade candies make wonderful gifts.
-Here are some favorites for you to peruse.
+Here are some blog favorites for you to peruse.

 - Best English Toffee Recipe